Payment Institution License in Europe 2025

 Payment Institution License in Spain

-spain Spain alone boasts a significant and diverse market with a population of over 46 million people which presents substantial opportunities for PI license holders.
-Besides, it’s an ideal jurisdiction if you’re looking to expand your payment services into Southern European and Latin American markets.
-Payment institutions are licensed by the General Secretariat of the Treasury and International Financing under the Ministry of Economic Affairs and Digital Transformation, and supervised by the Bank of Spain.
+With the population of more than 46 million people, Spain alone is already a huge and diversified market that, respectively, offers a lot of great opportunities for PI license holders.
+Moreover, it’s a great jurisdiction to expand your payment services into Southern European and Latin American markets.
+Payment institutions are licensed by the General Secretariat of the Treasury and International Financing under the Ministry of Economic Affairs and Digital Transformation and supervised by the Bank of Spain.

-The licensing authority accepts most of the documents in English, however, some essential documentation, such as AML/CFT procedures and agreements with your potential customers should be submitted in Spanish.
-If needed, we can help you arrange cost-effective and efficient certified translation services.
-Licensing applications are processed exceptionally quickly – within 20-90 days depending on the complexity of the business.
-During the application process, you can expect to receive clear and instant guidance as both authorities maintain open lines of communication in order to ensure that payment institutions understand and comply with the regulatory requirements.
+The licensing authority accepts most of the documents in English; however, some essential documentation, like AML/CFT procedures and agreements with your future customers, should be provided in Spanish.
+We can help arrange certified translations at competitive prices if you require this service.
+The license application processing is very swift: within 20-90 days, according to your business complexity.
+During the licensing process, you will be given clear and prompt advice, as both regulators have open lines of communication to ensure that payment institutions understand and comply with the regulatory requirements.

-Spain’s regulatory framework is accessible to startups and established businesses alike.
-If you’re a small business with a turnover not exceeding 3 mill.
-EUR, you can apply for a Small Payment Institution License with simplified registration and reporting requirements.
-If your turnover exceeds this threshold and you intend to offer a broader range of payment services, you should apply for a Full Payment Institution License which entails more extensive regulatory requirements, including capital and operational conditions.
+The regulatory framework in Spain is friendly both for start-ups and established businesses.
+If you are a small enterprise with a turnover not exceeding 3 million EUR, then you may be licensed as a Small Payment Institution with simplified registration and reporting requirements.
+Where your turnover exceeds this threshold, and you intend to offer a broader range of payment services, you should apply for a Full Payment Institution License, which involves more far-reaching regulatory requirements, including capital and operational conditions.

-• Initial capital – 20,000-125,000 EUR, however, it may go higher depending on the complexity of your intended activities
+• Initial capital – 20,000-125,000 EUR, though the actual figure could be higher depending upon the intricacy of your proposed activities

 • Application fee – no application fee